 We recognize right-of-use (ROU) assets and corresponding lease liabilities for our lease arrangements.
 Lease liabilities are established based on the estimated present value of lease payments over the relevant lease term.
-We estimate a discount rate for each lease based on our estimated incremental borrowing rate at the commencement date of the relevant lease.
+We estimate a discount rate for each lease based on our estimated incremental borrowing rate at the commencement date of the relevant lease, taking into consideration the cost of any outstanding collateralized borrowings we have at such time with adjustment for the terms of the lease agreement, and prevailing market conditions and macroeconomic factors at the time of its commencement.
 ROU assets are measured as the associated lease liability plus any direct costs incurred in connection with the initial establishment of the lease, less any lease incentives received.